Arizona State University: Sustainability

 The School of Sustainability has been essential in establishing the university as "a leader in the academics of sustainable business".
-The university is widely considered to be one of the most ambitious and principled organizations for embedding sustainable practices into its operating model.
-The university has embraced several challenging sustainability goals.
-Among the numerous benchmarks outlined in the university's prospectus, is the creation of a large recycling and composting operation that will eliminate 30% and divert 90% of waste from landfills.
-This endeavor will be aided by educating students about the benefits of avoiding overconsumption that contributes to excessive waste.
+The university is considered to be a principle organization for embedding sustainable practices into its operating model.
+The university has several sustainability goals.
+Among the numerous benchmarks outlined in the university's prospectus is the creation of a recycling and composting operation that will eliminate 30% and divert 90% of waste from landfills.
+This endeavor will be aided by educating students about the benefits of avoiding overconsumption that contributes to waste.
 Sustainability courses have been expanded to attain this goal and many of the university's individual colleges and schools have integrated such material into their lectures and courses.
 Second, ASU is on track to reduce its rate of water consumption by 50%.
-The university's most aggressive benchmark is to be the first, large research university to achieve carbon neutrality as it pertains to its Scope 1, 2 and non-transportation Scope 3 greenhouse gas (GHG) emissions.
+The university's benchmark is to be the first research university to achieve carbon neutrality as it pertains to its Scope 1, 2 and non-transportation Scope 3 greenhouse gas (GHG) emissions.

 ASU's College of Integrative Sciences and Arts (CISA) offers degrees and certifications focused on sustainable horticulture, natural resource ecology, indoor farming, desert food production and wildlife management, through its College of Applied Sciences and Arts at ASU's Polytechnic campus.
 CISA's Burrowing Owl Conservation Project at the Polytechnic campus was noted as one of the distinctive features of ASU in The Sierra Club magazine's ranking of ASU as the top "cool school" for sustainability in 2021.

 CISA faculty at the Polytechnic campus in disciplines such as applied biological sciences, and technical communication and user experience, are involved in research and community outreach to promote sustainable use of resources and preservation of species and habitat.
 Vertical farming, indoor farming, and water conservation efforts are just a few of the sustainability initiatives being driven by CISA faculty.